plausible/website/_posts/2024-09-24-woocommerce-analytics-plugin-one-click-setup-for-tracking-sales-funnel-marketing-and-more.md

 With built-in ecommerce event tracking and an intuitive dashboard, Plausible helps you optimize customer journeys, improve product performance, and scale your marketing efforts — all in just a few clicks.

-You could have your ecommerce funnel ready in the next 10 minutes.
-[Try Plausible for free](https://plausible.io/register)!
+You could have your ecommerce funnel ready in the next 10 minutes. **[Try the Plausible for WordPress plugin for free](https://wordpress.org/plugins/plausible-analytics/)**.